Reference to Another Sheet in Excel

 Things to Remember

-- When we are referencing cell from the same sheet we only get cell address.
+- When we are referencing cells from the same sheet we only get cell addresses.

-- When we are referencing cell from another sheet in excel but form the same workbook we get worksheet name we are referring to and cell address in that worksheet.
+- When we are referencing cell from another sheet in excel but form the same workbook we get worksheet names we are referring to and cell address in that worksheet.

 - If the cell is referred from another workbook in excel then we get absolute reference i.e. $A$2.